eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 Enter:

-1. Your Docker Hub user name.
+- Your Docker Hub user name
-2. Your Docker Hub password.
+- Your Docker Hub password
-3. Your namespace, which is usually the same as your user name.
+- Your namespace, which is usually the same as your user name

 The connection is tested to validate your credentials and stored in a Kubernetes secret within the Codewind service.

-# Next Steps
+## Next Steps

 You have now finshed configuring Codewind to be used remotely.